finale-lua/lua-scripts/docs/rgp-lua/finaleplugin-properties.md

 #### NoStore (boolean)

 If this is set to `true`, the script will run in “sandbox mode”.
 After the script has run, any saves made to Finale's database are automatically rolled back, so such a script will never do any permanent edits to a document.
-This might be useful for example when creatin diagnostic scripts, or during development to check that the script syntax will work.
+This might be useful for example when creating diagnostic scripts, or during development to check that the script syntax will work.

 NOTE: Callbacks from modeless dialog windows are not automatically protected by `NoStore`.
-You should always add explicit calls to `StartNewUndoBlock` and `EndUndoBlock` in callbacks that modify or potentially modify the document.
-Provided you do this, however, `NoStore = true` prevents `EndUndoBlock` from saving any permanent edits.
+You should always add explicit calls to `StartNewUndoBlock` and `EndUndoBlock` in modeless callbacks that modify or potentially modify the document.
+Provided you do this, however, `NoStore = true` prevents `EndUndoBlock` from saving any permanent edits, even if you specify `true` for the "save" parameter.

 Example: